friemen/reactnet/README.md

   :output-reactives    The links output reactives :input-rvts          A seq of RVTs
   :output-rvts         A seq of RVTs
+  :no-consume          Signals that the input values must not get
+                       consumed
   :exception           Exception, or nil if output-rvts is valid :add                 A seq of links to be added to the network :remove-by           A predicate that matches links to be removed